-With a population of about 70,000 people (140,000 in summer) Sanlúcar de Barrameda is considered a mid-sized town or pueblo so we don’t have our own local airport or train station.
-However, Sanlúcar is conveniently located next to some major cities so getting here is relatively easy!
+With a population of about 70,000 people (140,000 in summer) Sanlúcar de Barrameda is considered a mid-sized city.
+We don’t have our own airport or train station but getting to Sanlúcar is relatively easy—it’s conveniently located near large cities with good transport connections.

-There is an “airport bus” that goes straight to the train station, you should be able to purchase your ticket on the bus for less than 5€.
-The bus pickup is outside the front entrance to the airport to the right…there should be signs or you can ask an airport employee for “autobus a Atocha”.
+- Bus to Atocha: There is an “airport bus” that goes straight to the train station—you should be able to purchase your ticket on the bus for less than 5€.
+The bus pickup is outside the front entrance to the airport to the right.
+There should be signs indicating where to catch the bus or you can ask an airport employee for “autobus a Atocha”.

-Train tickets to Jerez de la Frontera usually cost about 70 – 80€ for the high-speed train from Madrid and takes about 3 hours to reach Jerez.
-You might need to switch trains in Seville, try to ask an attendant or the ticket checker to be sure.
+Train tickets to Jerez de la Frontera or Seville from Madrid usually cost between 50 – 80€ (depending on how far in advance you buy them) for the high-speed train and the ride lasts 3 hours.
 The train has some nice views along the way and the seats are more comfortable than ones you’d find on a plane.
 Also there’s plenty of storage in each train car and you won’t get charged for luggage. 😉

-BUS: If you plan to take a bus to Sanlúcar stay on the train until it arrives at the Jerez Train station.
+- Bus: If you plan to take a bus to Sanlúcar stay on the train until it arrives at the Jerez Train station.
 Once you walk out of the train station the Jerez bus station is directly next door on the right.
 Usually buses run daily from 7am to 9pm; the bus leaves once every hour during the week and once every two hours on the weekend.
 Bus tickets to Sanlúcar are about 6€ (last time I checked) and the ride should take about 45 minutes.
 You’ll ride the bus all the way to the bus station in Sanlúcar (which is just a 5 minute walk to the center), there’ll be several stops along the way in nearby towns (that’s why it takes 45 minutes) so make sure you don’t get off at the wrong stop!
-Click here for a Sanlúcar’s bus schedule (it’s from 2009 though; more recent Sanlucar bus schedule pictured above).
+M-970 is the bus that connects Sanlúcar and Jerez.
+You can check their schedule here.
+I wasn’t able to find an updated schedule online but this timetable doesn’t seem to change very often.
+Also you can check Sanlúcar’s bus schedule (it’s also dated so I took a photo above).